 Improved water storage, habitat restoration and water quality treatment in both the northern and southern reaches of the Greater Everglades Ecosystem are key to a healthy environment and strong economy.
 The natural environment will experience significant benefits as restoration projects come online and begin operating and delivering their desired results.
 The District is committed to identifying and implementing cost-effective and sustainable solutions to meet the region's water quality and ecosystem restoration challenges.
+Specifically, the District will work collaboratively with FDEP and FDACS over the next five years to develop a road map to meet the storage and treatment goals described in the Basin Management Action Plans.
 The District provides natural resource protection and management while allowing compatible, multiple uses on select public lands in accordance with state law.
 The District primarily uses the Comprehensive Everglades Restoration Plan's Integrated Delivery Schedule, Northern Everglades and Estuaries Protection Program, and funding opportunities to identify further restoration projects.